Warning! This degree has changed. Read the transition arrangements.

 Please note: You cannot re-enrol into Swinburne subjects that you have already passed.

 From Study Period 1 2019, the Master of Arts (Writing) will change to the Master of Writing.
-The Course Structure will remain the same with some minor changes to units.
+The Course Structure will remain the same with some minor changes to subjects.

-Master of Writing and nested courses including the Graduate Certificate and Graduate Diploma.
+Master of Writing and nested degrees including the Graduate Certificate and Graduate Diploma

 Students may choose to stay in the current Course title or transfer to the new Course title.
 Students who wish to transfer to the new Course title must complete the online Course Transition Application to change your Course before the close of enrolments for SP1, 2019 – 17 February 2019.